Mass communication: Issues and complications

-Mass communication had evolved into something that has gone down an unforeseen path where it has become something extremely complicated with major unintentional repercussions on society.
-Theorista such as Neil Postman and George Gerbner as well as authors such as Nicholas Carr have all written extensive pieces on how the overindulged and over-reliant have become consumed by mass communication and the mediums it utilizes.
-Upon this reliance there are many complications and issues that have seeped into an increasingly technical and connected society.
+Contemporary studies have developed to complicate and critique the societal impact of mass communication.
+Theorists such as Neil Postman and George Gerbner as well as authors such as Nicholas Carr have argued that the overindulged and over-reliant have become consumed by mass communication and the mediums it utilizes.
+This reliance, they continue, produces notable complications and issues that have seeped into an increasingly technical and connected society.